eVITAERC/pandoc/INSTALL.md

         cabal install scholdoc

     This procedure will install the released version of Scholdoc, which will be downloaded automatically from HackageDB.
+It will also install scholdoc-citeproc

 Quick install (your own version)
 --------------------------------